Talk Talk: 1987–1991: Experimental period

 During the making of Spirit of Eden, Talk Talk manager Keith Aspden had attempted to free the band from their record contract with EMI.
 Relations between the band and label continued to degrade after the album's release, eventually culminating in litigation brought by Aspden which extracted the band from their EMI contract.
 In 2011, Aspden clarified the conditions surrounding the dispute: "in essence our motivation in the court case with EMI was all about money and an opportunity to secure a better deal with another record company.
 EMI in our view had misinterpreted the meaning of the clause which specified when they should exercise their option.
 They lost the case on appeal."
 EMI then sued the band, claiming that Spirit of Eden was not "commercially satisfactory", but the case was thrown out of court.
 Webb left the band in late 1988.

 With the band now released from EMI, the label released the retrospective compilation Natural History in 1990.
-It peaked at number 3 on the UK album chart and was certified Gold by the BPI for sales of over 100,000 copies.
-It was also an international success and eventually went on to sell more than 1 million copies worldwide.
-The 1984 single "It's My Life" was also re-released, and this time became the band's highest charting single in their native country, reaching number 13 on the UK Singles Chart.
-A re-release of the single "Life's What You Make It" also reached the Top 30.
-Following up on this renewed popular interest in the band, the label then released History Revisited in 1991, a compilation of new remixes, which made the UK Top 40 (it also reached the Top 30 in Germany and the Top 75 in the Netherlands).
+It peaked at number three on the UK Albums Chart and was certified Gold by the BPI for sales of over 100,000 copies.
+It was an international success and sold more than one million copies worldwide.
+The 1984 single "It's My Life" was also re-released, and this time became the band's highest-charting single in their native country, reaching number 13 on the UK singles chart.
+A re-release of the single "Life's What You Make It" reached the Top 30.
+Following up on this renewed popular interest in the band, the label then released History Revisited in 1991, a compilation of new remixes, which made the UK Top 40.
+It reached the Top 30 in Germany and the Top 75 in the Netherlands.
 The band sued EMI for releasing the remixed material without their permission.

-By 1990 the band had essentially morphed into a vehicle for the studio recordings of Hollis and long-term collaborator Friese-Greene, along with session musicians (including long-term Talk Talk drummer Harris).
+By 1990, the band had essentially morphed into a vehicle for the studio recordings of Hollis and long-term collaborator Friese-Greene, along with session musicians, including long-term Talk Talk drummer Harris.
 The group signed a two-album contract with Polydor Records and released Laughing Stock on Polydor's Verve Records imprint in 1991.
-Laughing Stock crystallised the experimental sound the band started with Spirit of Eden (which has been retroactively categorised as "post-rock" by some critics).
+Laughing Stock crystallised the experimental sound the band started with Spirit of Eden, which has been retroactively categorised as "post-rock" by some critics.
 Even more minimalist than its predecessor, Laughing Stock reached just No. 26 on the UK Albums Chart.